bessavagner/bessatools/README.md

 A personal utility package, wich might be useful to you.

- Bessatools contains bunch of python small tools for scientific programing.
+Toolmate contains bunch of python small tools for scientific programing.

 ## 🏁 Getting Started <a name = "getting_started"></a>